lyusupov/SoftRF/case/v5/README.md

 ## Antenna protector

-If you, by any reason, keep using your small T-Beam 'stock' 868 MHz antenna - you may think about to 3D print an alternative lid that has a cone 'bumper'.
-And it looks nicer, isn't it?
+If you, by any reason, keep using your small T-Beam 'stock' 868 MHz antenna - you may think about to 3D print an alternative lid that has a cone 'bumper'.<br>
+This little 'feature' may help for the antenna to survive if the device will experience an upside down free fall.<br> And it looks nicer, isn't it?

 ![](https://github.com/lyusupov/SoftRF/raw/master/documents/images/SoftRF-Case-v5-bumper.jpg)